-After good samaritan killed in Knoxville, heart transplant saves woman's life
+After good Samaritan killed in Knoxville, heart transplant saves woman's life

 Her situation deteriorated and she was moved from sixth on the waiting list in Tennessee to number one.
 Just six days later, she received a heart in perfect condition.

-A month later, Angel walked down the halls of Vanderbilt hospital in Nashville ringing the bells for a successful transplant.
+A month later, Angel walked down the halls of Vanderbilt University Medical Center in Nashville ringing the bells for a successful transplant.
 The tradition also honors the donor, who allowed her to continue to live.

 That man is John Mack, a 24-year-old from Knoxville.